Golden Shamrock Club

 The group meets every Sunday evening 7.30pm – 11pm in the Members Bar at the Centre.
 If you enjoy dancing, why not join this group?
 You will be made most welcome by the group’s leader Eugene Murphy.
 Keeps you fit with a good social atmosphere and craic.
 All ages welcome.

 The ‘free’ Film Club normally meets on the 1st Monday of every month in the Members Bar.
-Attendance is ‘free’ and the showing starts at 7.30pm.
+Attendance is ‘free’ and the showing starts at 7.30pm with a short introduction and discussion after the film.
 Every film is a renowned Irish Film (e.g., Michael Collins, Brooklyn, etc).
 You are welcome to attend and enjoy a relaxing evening.

 Nottingham St Patrick’s Day Festival